Benzoyl Peroxide vs Salicylic Acid: The Ultimate Face-Off of 2025 for Clearer, Healthier Skin

 Pair with Moisturizers and SPF

-Both ingredients can be drying—balance it out with hydration and sun protection.
+Both are drying ingredients–and you need to counterbalance it with hydration and sun protection.

 Avoid Over-Exfoliation

-Don’t mix with other exfoliating acids or retinoids unless your skin is a pro at handling it.
+Don’t combine it with other exfoliating acids or retinoids unless your skin is an expert at managing it.

 When to See a Dermatologist